 - the group size is no larger than 10 (including instructors)

 - institutions meet the requirements outlined in the requirements section below.

-EO 20‐63 permits postsecondary institutions to begin in‐person classes and activities effective June 1, and continues until rescinded.
+EO 20‐56 permits postsecondary institutions to begin in‐person classes and activities effective May 18, and continues until rescinded.
 Prior to offering in‐person classes or activities, postsecondary institutions need to meet all the requirements in the requirements section below.
-To be clear, summer or fall courses that require in‐person instruction would be permitted under EO 20‐63.
+To be clear, finishing any spring semester in‐person instruction for students not covered by EO 20‐52, as well as new summer or fall courses that require in‐person instruction would be permitted under EO 20‐56.

 In order to offer in‐person activities or classes of 10 individuals or less (if those services cannot be provided through a distance learning model) postsecondary institutions must: